In the Field

 Ken Feeley teaches a variety of biology and ecology courses for at the University of Miami.
 Currently, his teaching at UM rotates between three classroom courses:

 BIL 160 — Evolution and Biodiversity: A large lecture course for undergraduate biology majors

 BIL 163 — HHMI Integrated Biology and Chemistry: A smaller course for freshman that focuses on getting students to conduct independent hypothesis-driven research projects

 BIL 612 — Ecology and Evolution Core: A small seminar class for first-year graduate students

 Despite their differences in size, content, and format, all of these courses are designed around the principle that students need to be actively engaged with the course topics and understand the application of the course content to their everyday lives.
 This is emphasized in Dr. Feeley’s lectures that focus on the real-world applications of topics and is reinforced through Dr. Feeley’s use of various participatory activities such as readings from the primary literature, class "debates", and break out discussions.

 Graduate Student Mentoring

 Dr. Feeley maintains a very active and diverse team of graduate students.
-Students take a lead role in both designing and implementing their research projects.
-Students are encouraged to explore their own interests within the general context of tropical ecology and conservation, and work on a range of questions in tropical systems around the world.
-Dr. Feeley’s lab has been extremely successful to date with students producing a large number of high-impact publications in journals such as Nature, Science, PNAS, TREE, and Nature Climate Change.
-The graduate students have also won numerous accolades and awards.
+Students take a lead role in both designing and implementing their own dissertation research projects.
+Students are encouraged to explore their personal interests within the general context of tropical ecology and conservation, and they work on a wide range of questions in tropical systems around the world.
+Dr. Feeley’s lab has been extremely successful, with students producing a large number of high-impact publications in journals such as Nature, Science, PNAS, TREE, and Nature Climate Change.
+The graduate students have also won numerous accolades, awards, and grants.